Skip to main content

 Artist / Art Director

-I'm Emily, an independent artist based in the UK.
-I grew up in a haunted house on top of a hill, near to an ancient neolithic barrow called 'The Fairy's Toote' which has a history of strange happenings.
-It is perhaps no surprise then, that I ended up completely enamoured with all things folklore!
+Emily Hare is an independent artist and illustrator based in the UK.
+She grew up in a haunted house on top of a hill, next to an ancient neolithic barrow called 'The Fairy's Toote' which has a history of strange happenings.
+She grew up reading fairytales and falling in love with the illustrations in the books, so it is not surprising that folklore and fairytales are a big influence on her work.
+Emily paints almost exclusively in watercolour which usually involves whimsical, strange and sometimes humorous creatures and characters.

 Shawn Merwin